franciskershaw/game-of-fives/testing.md

 ![Scores](assets/images/scores.png)

-* For an added layer of user feedback, I put in a condition to alert the user that the next point from either player would be the winning point:
+* For an added layer of user feedback, I put in a condition for when the scores had reached 2-2 to alert the user that the next point from either player would be the winning point:

 ![For the win](assets/images/forthewin.png)